ibrahimatay/ibrahimatay.github.io/index.md

 layout: page
 title:
 ---
-He is experienced in architecting and developing.
-He enables companies to use robust, maintainable, reliable, and scalable solutions by building Next Generation Technology Architectures and provides professional services in the following areas.

-- Application Development
-- Enterprise Architectures
-- Cloud-Native Technologies
-- Integration Architecture
-- SOA & Microservices Architecture
+As an experienced architect and developer, he has a proven track record of helping companies implement next-generation technology architectures that are both robust and scalable.
+By building solutions that are designed for maintainability and reliability, he enables organizations to achieve their business goals and stay competitive in today's rapidly changing technological landscape.

+He is a specialist in application development, enterprise architecture, cloud-native technologies, integration architecture, service-oriented architecture (SOA), and microservices architecture.

-He holds a bachelor's degree in computer engineering and a master's degree in engineering management and has the following certificates.
+He holds a Master's degree in Engineering Management from Sakarya University.In addition, he has obtained the following professional certifications.

 - The Open Group Architecture Framework (TOGAF) Certified
 - ITIL Foundation